 The storyline is called a “logline” in screenwriting parlance, an “elevator pitch” in some circles, and a “hook” just about everywhere else.
 Like the first sentence or two of the first chapter of your work, you want to hook the reader from the beginning.
 Before you can hook a reader, you need to hook some industry professionals with your storyline if you want to get published (unless you get there on your own nickel).

 Want some examples?
-Take a look at the book storylines in the New York Times “Combined Print and E-Book Best Sellers” over the summer of 2012:
+Take a look at the book storylines in the New York Times “Combined Print and E-Book Best Sellers” over the summer several years ago: